Overview

 • built-in router that offers client-side navigation when appropriate.

-• ubiquitous and widespread support, by both deploy platforms and LLMs.
+• ubiquitous, widespread support, known to deploy platforms and LLMs.

 temporary scope of this guide: Pages router

-For now, the guide only focuses on the Pages router version of Next.js.
+The guide currently focuses on the Pages router.
 It excludes the App router and React server components (RSC).

 Initialization